mulesoft-assets/template-sfdc2sfdc-lead-migration/README.md

 Please review the terms of the license before downloading and using this template.
 In short, you are allowed to use the template for free with Mule ESB Enterprise Edition, CloudHub, or as a trial in Anypoint Studio.

 # Use Case <a name="usecase"/>
-As a Salesforce admin I want to synchronize leads between two Salesforce orgs.
+As a Salesforce admin I want to migrate Leads from one Salesforce organization to another one.

 This Anypoint Template should serve as a foundation for the process of migrating leads from one Salesforce instance to another, being able to specify filtering criteria and desired behavior when a lead already exists in the destination org.

-As implemented, this Anypoint Template leverage the [Batch Module](http://www.mulesoft.org/documentation/display/current/Batch+Processing).
+As implemented, this Anypoint Template leverages the [Batch Module](http://www.mulesoft.org/documentation/display/current/Batch+Processing).

 The batch job is divided in *Process* and *On Complete* stages.